-Latency in the context of live media streaming is the delay (generally expressed in seconds or milliseconds) between a timestamp in a live event and the moment when viewers consume this timestamp.
-High-latency in live media streaming is generally not a good thing: imagine a soccer game where you could only watch a goal 1 minute after it happened ...
+Latency in the context of live streaming is the delay (generally expressed in seconds or milliseconds) between a timestamp in a real-life event and the moment viewers are able to view this real-life event on their viewing device.
+High-latency in live streaming is generally not a good thing: imagine a soccer game where you can only watch a goal 1 minute after it happened ...
 Twitter and Facebook updates are likely to spoil the suspense for you!

-When Flash was still a valid option for media playback in the online video world the RTMP Flash-specific protocol could help us stream with low-latency.
-As Flash is now no longer a viable option, we cannot use the RTMP protocol as a delivery protocol anymore.
-Most adaptive bitrate streaming is done with HLS those days, since it is the de-facto standard for reaching mobile devices and it also works well on a wide array of devices from desktop computers to set-top boxes.
+When Flash was still a valid option for media playback in the online video world, the RTMP Flash-specific protocol could help us stream live content with low-latency.
+As Flash is no longer a viable option, we cannot use the RTMP protocol anymore.
+Most adaptive bitrate streaming is done with HLS those days, since it is the de-facto standard for reaching Apple devices and it also works well on a wide array of devices from desktop computers to Android devices and set-top boxes.

-Typical reasons for latency in today's HLS streaming include:
+Typical reasons for latency in today's HLS streaming world include:

 As of mid-2017 Apple recommends a default of 10-seconds content chunks and a certain number of packets to create a meaningful playback buffer.
 This results in a de-facto 30 seconds end-to-end delay from origin to viewers.
-Add a CDN, peak-time network congestion, encoder restarts to the party and you could navigate the 30-60 seconds latency waters ...
+Add a CDN, peak-time network congestion, encoder restarts to the party and you are now navigating the 30-60 seconds latency waters ...

 Knowing the above we used the below player code: